 Meetings: The Board meets six times a year and as warranted by particular circumstances.
 Board meetings are scheduled and the schedule is circulated to the directors prior to the start of the financial year to allow directors to plan ahead to attend such meetings, so as to maximise participation.
-Telephonic attendance and conference via audio-visual communication at board meetings are allowed under the Company's constitution.
-Furthermore. the NEDs meet without the presence of management from time to time and on a need-be basis, and any relevant feedback would be shared and discussed with the executive director.
-The attendance of each Board member at the AGM and the board and board committee meetings held in FY 2019 are disclosed in the table below:
+Telephonic attendance and conference via audio-visual communication at board meetings are allowed under the Company's constitution ("Constitution").
+Further, the NEDs meet without the presence of management from time to time and on a needs basis, and any relevant feedback would be shared and discussed with the executive director.
+The attendance of each Board member at the annual general meeting and the board and board committee meetings held in FY 2020, are disclosed in the table below: